 UCDA Design Summit

-Reinvigorate your inner designer with the 2017 UCDA Design Summit.
-This year’s faculty was carefully selected to help stimulate your creativity, improve your social media presence, and assist navigating the sometimes challenging environment that is higher education.
+Reinvigorate your inner designer at the 2017 UCDA Design Summit.
+The speakers this year were carefully selected to help stimulate your creativity, improve your social media presence, and assist navigating the sometimes challenging environment that is higher education.
 With a downtown area that ranks among America’s best, Greenville, South Carolina, is the perfect location for the UCDA Design Summit.
 Galleries, boutiques, hiking, sporting events, breweries, and an emerging culinary scene all contribute to Greenville being one of the hottest emerging travel destinations.

 Ten Underrated Cities for Art Lovers (US News and World Report)